What Blood Triglyceride Levels Actually Indicate For Our Health

 We may have our own ill-discipline to blame for that, too.

-But what’s going to stop the healthcare side from coming up with newfangled tests and/or new parameters to tell us how unhealthy we really are?
+But what’s going to stop the healthcare side from coming up with new tests and/or new parameters to tell us how unhealthy we really are?

 We’ve examined the issue of cholesterol in relation to heart disease before: